comparative-concepts/mocca-guidelines/README.md

 ## 3. Reporting issues

 This final section presents guidelines for what to do when the previous guidelines fail.
 In such cases, teams should report an issue.
-This reporting can be done at the C5 interface (https://c5.frame.net.br)
+This reporting can be done at this repo's issues tab (https://github.com/comparative-concepts/mocca-guidelines/issues)

-3.1.
+### 3.1.
 Analytical Issues
 There are two cases for reporting a missing CC: (1) if there is already an approximate CC in the network, or (2) if there is no such CC.

 1. Reporting the lack of best-fit CCs for the Constructions or CEs under analysis when there is an approximate CC available: